broadinstitute/wfl/docs/md/modules-sg.md

 ### Query Workload with project: `/api/v1/workload?project=<project>`

-Query WFL for all workloads
-with a specified `project` label.
+This asks WFL for all workloads with a specified `project` label.

 ```bash